anandkanav92/NOTES/concepts.md

 		-  Thus, this method use learning curve models to predict the performanc of model few iterations and if the predicted performance is smaller than the current best, it stops the evaluation.
 	- `how`
 		- It records the performance of the model at resular intervals $y_1,y_2...y_n$.
 These points are used to predict the final performance of the model after many intervals.
-		- It uses set of parametric functions(11) that are organised linearly
+		- It uses set of parametric functions(11) combined linearly to give a single model.
+Each different model i is associated with a
 		-
 - Freeze-thaw Bayesian optimization - optional
 -
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNDg3ODc5NjksLTExNjQ5OTIxOSwxMD
+eyJoaXN0b3J5IjpbLTU0MjQzMDY5NCwtMTE2NDk5MjE5LDEwMj
-I1MDU5NjI5LDk2MDk3OTcsLTE5NjgyNzI1ODMsMTg4MzgzNzk5
+UwNTk2MjksOTYwOTc5NywtMTk2ODI3MjU4MywxODgzODM3OTk5
-OSwtNDE3NTk5NjAsLTM4MTM3NTYyNSw1NDg1OTkzMjksODgyNz
+LC00MTc1OTk2MCwtMzgxMzc1NjI1LDU0ODU5OTMyOSw4ODI3NT
-U4NTUyXX0=
+g1NTJdfQ==
 -->